Higher Ground (TV series): Counselors

 The original leader of the Cliffhangers, Hannah loved her students dearly and became very close with them, especially Kat and Auggie.
-However, Hannah struggled to balance her marriage with the emotional toll her demanding job took on her.
-Despite her many successes in aiding the teens, Hannah departs Horizon to fix her marriage after a devastating occurrence at the school.
+However, Hannah struggled to balance her disintegrating marriage with the emotional toll the demands of Horizon made upon her.
+Despite her many successes in aiding the teens, Hannah departs Horizon to mend her marriage after a devastating occurrence at the school.